idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  8. **Add fragment to memory** = Create a new translation memory fragment.
 Any highlighted portion of the source/target segments will be preset in the resulting “New fragment” dialog.
  9. **Add term to glossary** = Create a new glossary entry.
 Any highlighted portion of the source/target segments will be preset in the resulting “New term” dialog.
  10. **Add segment note** = Add an annotation about this segment; it will appear below the segment in the grid pane, marked with an “N”.
  11. **Select segment status** = Drop-down menu.
 Choose a segment status for the translated segments.
-Choices: Translate, Check, Lock, Version.
+Choices: Translate, Check, Lock, Version, Approve.
 Default: Translate.

 Note: Since CTE 2018 Forerunner (build **2018010801**), CafeTran Espresso allows **virtual joining of segments in external projects** (thoses created in other tools).
 The feature allows to join segments in segments’ editor and rearrange their contents comfortably.
 As soon as the joined segments leave the editor, their number is the same as before joining but their respective text contents is changed (rearranged), hence the virtual aspect of this feature.
 Use this new feature with care making sure that boundary (opening and closing) tags between joined segments are in place.